All Episodes

 All right, let me make a couple of more observations.

-I want to go back to our first caller, who mentioned Hillary's condescending smirk and smile and her attitude.
+I want to go back to our first caller who mentioned Hillary's condescending smirk and smile and her attitude.

-Folks, this is potentially huge, and the drive-bys are going to miss it entirely because they don't look at things like this.
+And the drive-bys are going to miss it entirely because they don't look at things like this.

 They measure these debates by what people say.